 We can see that this current is an odd function of the magnetic flux.
-A more convenient expressions for \eqref{Ind_curr_1} can be obtained expressing the parameter $\alpha$ defined in \eqref{alpha_para} in the form
+A more convenient expression for \eqref{Ind_curr_1} can be obtained by expressing the parameter $\alpha$ defined in \eqref{alpha_para} in the form

 where $n_0$ is an integer number.
-Redefining the quantum number $n$ as $n\to n-n_0$ the above expressions will depend only on $\alpha_0$, that is the ratio between the total magnetic flux, $\Phi$, by the quantum one, $\frac{2\pi}{e}$.
+Redefining the quantum number $n$ as $n\to n-n_0$, the above expression will depend only on $\alpha_0$, that is, the ratio between the total magnetic flux, $\Phi$, and the quantum one, $\frac{2\pi}{e}$.

-In \cite{Braganca2015} can be found a closed expression for bosonic current for $\xi=1$; however for $\xi\geq 2$ the integral over the variable $z$ presents a long and not enlighten result.
-In oder to provide a better understanding about the induced current given in \eqref{Ind_curr_1}, we exhibit in Fig. \ref{fig1} the behavior of $\frac{\langle {\hat{j}}_{\varphi}(x) \rangle_q}{me}$ as function of $mr$, for different values of $q$ (the values are specified in the plots), considering $\xi=1$, in the upper plot, $\xi=2$, in the middle plot, and for $\xi=3$ in the bottom plot.
+In \cite{Braganca2015} a closed expression for the bosonic current can be found for $\xi=1$; however, for $\xi\geq 2$ the integral over the variable $z$ presents a long and unenlightening result.
+In order to provide a better understanding of the induced current given in \eqref{Ind_curr_1}, we exhibit in Fig. \ref{fig1} the behavior of $\frac{\langle {\hat{j}}_{\varphi}(x) \rangle_q}{me}$ as a function of $mr$, for different values of $q$ (the values are specified in the plots), considering $\xi=1$, in the upper plot, $\xi=2$, in the middle plot, and $\xi=3$ in the bottom plot.
 In these plots we consider $\alpha_0=1/4$ and $ml=10^{-3}$.

 By these plots we can see that the intensity of the induced current increases with the parameter $q$, for each value of $\xi$.
-This is an usual behavior.
+This is a usual behavior.
 However, we would like to highlight the peculiar behavior of the induced current near the magnetic flux.
-For $\xi=1$ its behavior is the usual.
-It is divergent, going to zero for points far from core; however for $\xi=2$ the current near the core becomes finite, and mainly, for $\xi>2$, the current goes to zero at the center of magnetic flux.
-These behaviors are new ones.
-They are consequence of the pre-factor $(r/l)^{\xi-1}$ in front of \eqref{Ind_curr_1}.
-Also we can see that the intensity of the current decreases for large values of $\xi$.
+For $\xi=1$ its behavior is the usual one.
+It is divergent, going to zero for points far from the core; however, for $\xi=2$ the current near the core becomes finite, and mainly, for $\xi>2$, the current goes to zero at the center of the magnetic flux.
+These behaviors are new.
+They are consequences of the pre-factor $(r/l)^{\xi-1}$ in front of \eqref{Ind_curr_1}.
+Also, we can see that the intensity of the current decreases for large values of $\xi$.